vtereshkov/umka-lang/spec.md

 The `/` operator performs an integer division (with the remainder discarded) if both operands are of integer types, otherwise it performs a real division.

 The `&&` and `||` operators don't evaluate the second operand if the first operand is sufficient to evaluate the result.

+##### Operand type conversions

+Operand types are implicitly converted in two steps:

+* The right operand type is converted to the left operand type, except for `^[...]char` and `str`
+* The left operand type is converted to the right operand type

 ##### Operator precedence